Security Solutions: Implement These Three Layers of Cybersecurity

 - Legal claims

-Cybersecurity insurance doesn’t replace your security best practices.
+Cybersecurity insurance doesn’t replace the need to follow security best practices.
 However, it can help provide more peace of mind to an organization.
-While it may not be possible to be fully prepared for a breach, you can take certain steps to alleviate some of the risk involved.
+While it might not be possible to be fully prepared for a breach, you can take certain steps to alleviate some of the risk involved.

 Does your organization have a strategy around cybersecurity?